Costello syndrome is a rare genetic condition that affects about 300 people in the world.

 Children should see their doctor on a routine basis so they can:

-- Receive ultrasounds and urinalysis to periodically screen for malignant tumors
+- Get additional testing (ultrasounds and urinalysis) to screen for tumors

 - Check their growth and development

 - Check for neurological symptoms, seizures and skeletal problems

 Costello syndrome is a lifelong condition.
 Life expectancy often depends on how severe the heart defect is.
 It also depends on the other medical complications the patient has.

 Costello Syndrome Resources